microsoft/qsharp-language/Specifications/sync-script/README.md

 #### Submitting changes

 To update articles, submit your changes as a PR to the *qsharp-language/main* branch.
 When the PR is merged, the GitHub action will update the `⭐Docs` branch, and *quantum-docs-private* will include the updates in the next publishing cycle.

+**Adding a new topic, removing a topic, or changing the filename of a topic**.
+These modifications are NOT automatically updated as part of this workflow.
+You should merge your PR as usual, and then contact *quantumdocwriters@microsoft.com* with the details so the mapping table and table of contents can be modified accordingly.